NREL/OpenStudio-ERI/docs/source/workflow_outputs.rst

 CO2_Results.csv
 ~~~~~~~~~~~~~~~

-A ``CO2_Results.csv`` file will be produced for homes using ANSI/RESNET/ICC 301-2019 Addendum D or newer (i.e., such that a CO2 Index is calculated in addition to the Energy Rating Index).
+A ``CO2_Results.csv`` file will be produced when using ANSI/RESNET/ICC 301-2019 Addendum D or newer.
 The file includes all of the outputs that are used in the CO2 Index calculation.

+See the `example CO2_Results.csv <https://github.com/NREL/OpenStudio-ERI/tree/master/workflow/sample_results_eri/results/CO2_Results.csv>`_.

 ERI_Results.csv
 ~~~~~~~~~~~~~~~